Sources: ‘Whitey’ Bulger’s longtime girlfriend lands in Mass. to begin stay at halfway house

-BOSTON (WHDH) - The longtime girlfriend of notorious Boston gangster James “Whitey” Bulger was transported to Massachusetts on Wednesday to begin her stay at a halfway house in Barnstable County, sources told 7NEWS.
+BOSTON (WHDH) – The longtime girlfriend of notorious Boston gangster James “Whitey” Bulger was transported to Massachusetts on Wednesday to begin her stay at a halfway house in Hingham, sources told 7NEWS.

 Catherine Greig, 68, was released from a federal prison in Minnesota after spending nearly 8 years there.